g-maulino/mpdfilter/README.md

 ## Run
 - Go to the project directory `cd mpdfilter`
 - Run `python mpdproxy.py`
-- Configure the playout for pointing to you
+- Configure the playout in order to point to the manifest via the running proxy

 ## Limitations:
 - Does not support Byte range requests

 ## Improvements to be done
-- Add more support of MPD
+- Add more support of MPD parameters
 - Add support for byte range